 The other easy method is to get an extendable landing net.
 This way, you’re not risking slipping arse over tit trying to land your bass.
 You could alternatively use a drop net if it’s possible.
-Ultimately, some promenades may not because they could slop away from the edge so the drop net would be useless.
+Ultimately, some promenades may not because they could slip away from the edge so the drop net would be useless.

 Yes, if you are fishing through the high tide in the middle of the night, you may encounter people that are drunk.
 Yes, personally, I have come across drunks but they never bothered me while I was fishing.
 To say I wasn’t a little apprehensive would be a lie.
 But I have heard stories of anglers that have been pushed off the prom into the sea.
 You definitely don’t want this to happen, so always fish with someone.

 No Waders, But You May Need A Net

-As for lure gear thing can be a little different a to fishing level with the water or wading in the water.
+As for fishing gear, things can be a little different a to fishing level with the water or wading in the water.
 The great thing is we are not going in the water so no sweaty old waders required.

 Above water Level